intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 To:
 : The statement will indicate to which body it is.
 In this document, this body is the "addressee".
-This field may include multiple bodies or groups within one body.
+A statement may be sent to multiple bodies or groups within one body.

 To-Contact:
 : One or more electronic mail addresses from the receiving body to which this statement should be sent.
-Similar as the "From-Contact" this includes addresses associated with the "To" field, contacts that are required for liaison management, as well as any additional experts.
+Similar as the "From-Contact" this includes addresses associated with the "To" information, contacts that are required for liaison management, as well as any additional experts.

 #### Purpose: